collector-m/3D-Bounding-Box-Estimation/README.md

     Step 4 - For each 2D bounding box proposal, obtain a 3D bounding box proposal by using information from 2D bounding box proposal and 3D point cloud to get the (x,y,z) coordinates for each proposal.
 Use the values (2.5, 1.5, 1.5) as (l,w,h) for each proposal.
 Consider theta to be 0 degrees for each proposal.

 2. **Training the CNN Network**.
     Step 1 - I used Fast RCNN Network to train the network.
 Instead of regressing to 2D bounding boxes, I instead regress to obtain 3D bounding boxes.
-I followed the instructions from 3DOP paper to train the model.
+I followed the instructions from the paper[3D Object Proposals using Stereo Imagery for Accurate Object Class Detection](https://arxiv.org/pdf/1608.07711.pdf) to train the model.
-    Step 2 - In the 3DOP model, change the .mat files for 3D bounding box proposals to the proposals that I generate.
+    Step 2 - In the 3DOP model which needs to be downloaded from the author's website, change the .mat files for 3D bounding box proposals to the proposals that I generate.